Session Service

 echo $token

-The following example shows how to log in using Python:
+The following example shows how to log in with Python:

 Copy